nice-registry/all-the-packages/README.md

 # all-the-packages

 All the npm registry metadata as an offline event stream.
-Updated hourly.

 ## Why?